Novae (fortress): History and archaeology

-Novae served as a base of operations for Roman campaigns against Barbarian tribes including Trajan's Dacian Wars, and the last time during Maurice's Balkan campaigns.
+Novae served as a base of operations for Roman and Byzantine campaigns against Barbarian tribes such as Trajan's Dacian Wars and Maurice's Balkan campaigns.
 The legion was also responsible for bridge construction over the Danube.

-Until the Flavian period the fortress walls were built from earth and wood.
+Until the Flavian period, the fortress walls were built from earth and wood.
 During the campaigns of Trajan the walls were replaced by stone wall up to 3m thick with square towers.
 Apart from the new defensive walls, the monumental building of headquarters (principia) with the new Trajanic basilica, and the new building of a hospital (valetudinarium) were built at the place of the former Flavian baths (thermae).
-It is possible that during the Antonine period the legion controlled the area beyond the Yantra River.
-The most prosperous times for Novae, as well as for the province, were during the Severan dynasty.
+During the Antonine period, the legion may have controlled the area beyond the Yantra River.
+Novae (and the surrounding province) was most prosperous during the Severan dynasty.

 In 250 Novae was attacked by the Goths of Cniva but escaped damage, although the canabae and the nearby settlements were completely destroyed.
 In the second half of the 3rd century Novae was systematically attacked and destroyed by barbarians.
 From the 4th century onwards when the legion was divided into detachments occupying small forts and fortlets, civil buildings constituted the main part of internal buildings of Novae.
 The new streets with pavements were built from re-used stone, often bearing inscriptions.
-Many glass workshops were established, both in the town, as well as in its surroundings.
-At a certain moment the area of 8 ha to the east of the legionary base was surrounded by the new defensive walls.
+Many glass workshops were established in the town and surrounding area.
+At some point the area of 8 ha to the east of the legionary base was surrounded by the new defensive walls.

 The latest evidence for the presence of the legion is dated by a series of inscriptions from 430, 431 and 432.

-In the late 5th and 6th centuries Novae was the seat of a bishop.
-The cathedral and neighbouring buildings were built over the legionary barracks west of the former legionary headquarters.
-The last period of prosperity was during the reign of Justinian (527–565) when the defensive walls were rebuilt and reinforced, but the attacks of Slavs and Avars eventually end the existence of the ancient town.
-In 9th–11th centuries the church and a cemetery existed in the western part of the town.
+In the late 5th and 6th centuries, the town of Novae was the seat of a bishop.
+The cathedral and neighbouring buildings were built over the legionary barracks west of the former legion headquarters.
+The last period of prosperity was during the reign of Justinian (527–565), when the defensive walls were rebuilt and reinforced, but attacks of Slavs and Avars eventually ended the existence of the ancient town.
+In 9th–11th centuries, a church and a cemetery existed in the western part of the town.

-Novae is supposed to be the home of the saint named Lupus, who is venerated in Greek and Romanian traditions.
+Novae was the home of a saint named Lupus, who was a slave of St. Demetrius and martyred by beheading.
+He is venerated in the Orthodox tradition.

 Recent excavations have revealed the via principalis and other buildings.
 In 2018, possible Roman soldiers' burials were discovered near Novae.